-There are many form of pulmonary fibrosis and treatment options vary depending on the underlying cause of the fibrosis.
+There are many forms of pulmonary fibrosis and treatment options vary depending on the underlying cause of the fibrosis.
 Not all types of interstitial lung disease or pulmonary fibrosis will require treatment as they may remain stable without treatment for many years.
 Some types of interstitial lung disease and pulmonary fibrosis respond to steroids such as prednisone while others do not.
 It is important to discuss your specific diagnosis with your physician because the specific type of ILD/pulmonary fibrosis will determine the type of treatment options available.

-There are two new anti-fibrotic medications approved by the FDA.
+There are two anti-fibrotic medications approved by the FDA.
 Currently they are only approved for the treatment of IPF (discussed below).
 The drug companies that manufacture the two medications are in the process of studying whether these drugs would be beneficial to patients with other types of pulmonary fibrosis including non-idiopathic pulmonary fibrosis.

 Therapies for Idiopathic Pulmonary Fibrosis (IPF)